Rogue ocean waves and the St. Petersburg paradox: INTRODUCTION

+Rather than pursuing a detailed model here, we follow the approach of Weibull \cite{Weibull} and Forristall \cite{Forristall} and provide here a simple empirical form which gives an excellent fit to the data.
+Based on our analysis of the largest data set reported to date, we demonstrate that the relative heights of ocean surface waves appear to accumulate similarly to profits in the St. Petersburg game \cite{RN1372}.
+These results may also have applications in other scientific and engineering fields where rogue waves are prevalent.

 In the St. Petersburg game \cite{Bernoulli} a true coin is flipped until it lands heads.
-If this happens on the nth flip, the player receives $2^{n}$ ducats.
+If this happens on the nth flip, the player receives $2^{n}$ dollars.
 The paradox is that although the expectation value of the payout is infinite, the typical payout is small.
-The correct resolution of the paradox, first provided by Feller \cite{Feller1945}, is that the length of longest run of tails, and hence the expected payout per game, depends linearly on the logarithm of the number of flips.
+A lucid resolution of the paradox, provided by Feller \cite{Feller1945}, is that the length of the longest run of tails, and hence the expected payout per game, depends linearly on the logarithm of the number of flips.

-If wave heights accrue as the lengths of runs of tails in the St. Petersburg game, then the maximum normalized wave height is given by,
+To form a correspondence between ocean surface wave heights and the game, one can regard ocean waves as the sum of small wavelets.
+If the height of waves is taken to be the sum of heights of many small identical wavelets with the same phase, then wave heights accrue similarly to lengths of runs of tails in the St. Petersburg game.
+The expected number of waves with dimensionless height $h$ in a set of $N$ waves is $(1-p)^2p^{h}N$, where $p$ is the probability of a wavelet with a given phase.
+Since there is only one wave with maximum height $h_{max}$ in the set, $(1-p)^2p^{h_{max}}N=1$, and the expected maximum wave height $h_{max}=-ln[N(1-p)^2]/ln(p)$, giving the maximum normalized wave height \cite{Fontana},

 We call this hypothesis the Petersburg model.
 To verify the proposed relationship between the maximum normalized wave heights and the number of waves by observation, data spanning several orders of magnitude is required due to the logarithmic dependence, as demonstrated in other applications of the Petersburg description \cite{Fontana,Scher,RN1371}.